Folkestone running club – Running a marathon or a 5k

 “I’m not originally from here, I’m a Londoner!
 Well, I met my husband, it was a holiday romance, and moved here in 1997.
 In 2006, I joined Folkestone Running Club as I had a rather crazy idea to run a marathon when I was 50.
 So, in 2007, I turned 50 and had signed up to do the London Marathon that Spring in aid of the British Heart Foundation.”

 “I’d run marathons before, but after having my son Jamie, things went on the back burner, so I wanted to prove I could still do it at 50.
-And I did!”
+And I did!
+The benefits of joining a club are great – especially if you’re training for a marathon.
+If you’re doing London, then you train throughout the winter, and that is tough.”

 Benefits of being a club member